Ouranosinc/ESPO-G/README.md

  Major changes:
  * Add hurs and hursTasmax
  * Add possibility to run until 2300
- * Fix bug on adapt freq (:issue: #8)
+ * Fix bug on adapt freq (https://github.com/Ouranosinc/ESPO-G/issues/8)
  * Add CaSR v3.2 reference

 Minor changes:
-* KACE-1-0-G was excluded. (:issue: #6)
+* KACE-1-0-G was excluded. (https://github.com/Ouranosinc/ESPO-G/issues/6)
 * EC-Earth3-CC and NESM3 were excluded as they do not have SSP3-7.0 available.
-* New calculation of the TCR lead to CNRM-CM6-1/INM-CM5-0  being included/excluded in the TCR likely range. (:issue: #7)
+* New calculation of the TCR lead to CNRM-CM6-1/INM-CM5-0  being included/excluded in the TCR likely range. (https://github.com/Ouranosinc/ESPO-G/issues/7)

 #### Project lait-e

+    Includes hurs and hursTasmax.
 Ran initial tests for lait-e in 2025-08 on narval with xclim-0.57.1.dev10, xscen-0.12.4.dev5 and xsdba 0.5.0 wheels and numpy 1.26.4 (env dqm-np2) using config_general-2100.yml and config_QC-E5L.yml.
 #### Project ESPO-G6e

-    Ran for ESPO6e in 2025-09 with common env xscen-0.13 using config_general-2300.yml and config_NAM-C3.yml.
+    Includes simulation that reach 2300.
+Ran initial tests in 2025-09 with common env xscen-0.13 using config_general-2300.yml and config_NAM-C3.yml.

 ### v1.0